Weeping Willow Trust Flute Teacher Grant

 for use as startup funding to form a community flute choir

-2018 Grant Winner Jennifer Slaughter (left) with Grant Administrator Patricia Weston (right) at the 2018 Flute Festival
+2018 Grant Winner Jennifer Slaughter (left) with Grant Administrator Patricia Weston (right) at our annual Flute Festival